mobify/workshop--adaptivejs-site-1x/README.md

 8. Run `grunt preview`
 9. Preview to http://www.merlinspotions.com/potions in your browser

-You should see a page almost identical to the one you saw before, but if you inspect the #x-root element you'll see it has the class t-category, instead of t-home.
+You should see a page similar to the homepage, but with content from the category page included under the header.

 ##Ready to Continue?